 The business operations of the reportable FERI business segment cover wealth and investment consulting.
-This segment comprises FERI AG, FERI Trust GmbH, FERI Trust (Luxembourg) S.A. and FEREAL AG.
+This segment comprises FERI AG, FERI Trust GmbH, and FERI Trust (Luxembourg) S.A.

 The business operations of the reportable DOMCURA business segment encompass the design, development and implementation of comprehensive coverage concepts in the field of non-life insurance as a so-called underwriting agency.
 The segment also engages in brokerage activities.
-It is made up of DOMCURA AG, Nordvers GmbH, nordias GmbH insurance brokers, Willy F.O.
-Köster GmbH and Siebert GmbH insurance brokers.
+It is made up of DOMCURA AG, Nordvers GmbH and nordias GmbH Versicherungsmakler.

 The Holding and Others business segment includes significant internal services and activities of MLP SE and DI Deutschland.Immobilien AG, as well as the real estate development business of the DI Group.
 This comprises Projekte Deutschland.Immobilien GmbH and its subsidiaries, as well as Projekte 2 Deutschland.Immobilien GmbH.
-A list of subsidiaries is provided in → Note 4.
+A list of subsidiaries is provided in \rightarrow Note 4.